 Miriam is the founder of Mimi’s Bowl.
 She cooks modern baby and toddler recipes from her home in West London.
-Mum to one little girl, now 3 years old and a divine newborn boy, she shares her honest view of cooking at home, whilst sharing tips, recipes and ideas.
+Mum to Mimi and George, she shares her honest view of cooking at home, whilst sharing tips, recipes and ideas.
 She is on a mission is to end, what she calls; “babyfood panic”.
 Miriam shares daily what they eat at home via her Instagram feed.
 She is well worth a follow for parent-friendly recipes and ideas.

 “I wanted to reach out to other parents, who felt as I did.
 Firstly, to put an end to babyfood panic, and talk about it, but secondly to really re-think babyfood and family food, for a busy modern parent.
 There are so few relatable parent voices out there and even less tried and tested parent friendly recipes.
 Only a parent who has been there understands the determined rejection given by a baby, toddler, or child, when they repulse at the sight of food, you have lovingly made for them.
 I would personally challenge any professional chef not to quake at the very thought of a baby, or toddler, diner sitting at one of their tables.

 MIRIAM’S FAMILY SNACKS TIPS

 If you’re little ones lunchboxes are calling out for healthy treats or post-school munchies need a little magic, Miriam is a go-to-godess when talking all things family snacks.
 Joining us recently around The Together Table, Miriam shared her snack-know-how, covering topics from when to give snacks and how often to showcasing myriad of super-speedy snack recipes.